Salem Radio Network News Tuesday, December 2, 2025

 “The party’s over for them, the orders from the prisons… to generate violence and chaos are over,” Reimberg told a radio station.
 “Today they are in cells designed to prevent them from having any contact or communication with absolutely anyone.”

 At least 31 inmates died on Sunday at the Machala prison, in southwestern Ecuador, in a clash between the Los Lobos and Sao Box gangs, the latter a splinter group of the former vying for control of the prison.
-Of the victims, 27 were suffocated by their rivals, according to government data.
+Government data showed 27 victims were suffocated by their rivals.

 During frequent operations in Ecuador’s 36 prisons, authorities have seized firearms, ammunition, cell phones, fighting roosters, and even pigs.

-(Reporting by Alexandra Valencia; Editing by Lincoln Feast.)
+(Reporting by Alexandra Valencia; Writing by Natalia Siniawski, Editing by Lincoln Feast.)

 Previous